aahlenst/jlink.online/README.md

   --output app_runtime.tar.gz
 ```

 The `artifacts` parameter is a comma-separated list of the Maven Central coordinates of your dependencies.
 This is required to know what versions to include in your runtime.
-In the future, we may be able to get this information from a `build.gradle` or `pom.xml`.
+In the future, we may be able to get this information from a `build.gradle` or `pom.xml` which would be much more convenient.

 **Unfortunately this can't work for dependencies that are automatic modules (because automatic modules don't specify *their* dependencies).**